 For example, they may have acquired the title of Baroness when they married a Baron.
 Or they might inherit the title of Countess by virtue of their birth within a Count’s family.

 But what about the title of Knight?
 Were women granted knighthoods during the early history of the nobility, back in the medieval days of chivalry and esteemed orders of knights?
-And can women be knighted in today’s social systems?
+Also, we may be familiar with famous modern male ‘knights’ such as Sir Paul McCartney and Sir Elton John, but can women be knighted in today’s social systems?

 Women Knights of The Middle Ages